Dyscalculia in adults

 An individual with anxiety might do fewer problems in a set than he or she is capable of or draw a blank and not be able to begin a problem he or she is normally able to do.
 Math anxiety can affect anyone and is not related to the underlying skill set of the individual, though many people with dyscalculia do experience high levels of anxiety because of the added stress they feel when working with numbers.

-It’s also worth noting that visual processing disorders can impact on an individual’s ability to read charts and graphs and perform the spatial reasoning tasks involved in some areas of mathematics, such as geometry.
+It’s also worth noting that visual processing disorders can affect an individual’s ability to read charts and graphs and perform the spatial reasoning tasks involved in some areas of mathematics, such as geometry.
 Dyscalculia in children and adults can be diagnosed by a cognitive psychologist or a learning specialist.
 As no two individuals are alike, a series of diagnostic tests will provide more information about the strengths and weakness of every individual.

 When dyslexia and/or ADHD are also present

-Because phonological dyslexia impacts on language use, including reading skills, it can make math word problems particularly challenging for learners with dyslexia to negotiate.
+Because phonological dyslexia impacts language use, including reading skills, it can make math word problems particularly challenging for learners with dyslexia to negotiate.
 Short term memory difficulties in students with dyslexia have also been found to affect recall of math facts (4).

 Individuals with visual dyslexia may additionally struggle when it comes to reversing numbers, understanding how different sides in an equation or parts of a fraction relate to each other, and/or reading graphs.
 As a type of visual processing disorder, visual dyslexia can have a severe impact on a student’s skills in geometry and physics, subjects that require spatial reasoning.